May 2013

 Farm union unhappy with Tipton

 Rocky Mountain Farmers Union Ad Questions Tipton Vote Farmers and Ranchers Concerned About Oil Shale Impact on Water Supply DENVER – The nonprofit Rocky Mountain Farmers Union (RMFU) today announced it will run advertisements in eight western Colorado newspapers over the coming days, expressing its continued concerns about water-intensive commercial oil shale development.
 RMFU represents farmers and ranchers in Colorado, Wyoming and New Mexico.
-“Western farmers and ...
+“Western farmers and ranchers, who ...
 Full Story

 Gardner votes and talks

 Representative Gardner Votes to Let Lawmakers Take Vacation & to Block Middle Class Tax Cut Press Release Representative Cory Gardner (CO-04) has the wrong priorities.
 Gardner voted to let Washington lawmakers leave for a holiday vacation and also voted to block the bipartisan Senate plan for a $1,000 payroll tax cut for 160 million middle income taxpayers.
-By going on vacation without passing the payroll tax cut, Gardner is responsible for $1,000 payroll tax hike that ...
+By going on vacation without passing the payroll tax cut, Gardner is responsible for $1,000 payroll tax hike that begins on ...
 Full Story

 On This Day: December 10, 1869